ramyashreeshetty/leetcode-subs/README.md

 ## Automated Upload with `glsync` ⚡

-I use **`glsync`**, a custom tool, to automatically sync my LeetCode submissions with this GitHub repository.
+I use **`glsync`** -> [here](https://github.com/ahmed-e-abdulaziz/glsync), and it automatically syncs my LeetCode submissions with this GitHub repository.
 Once I submit a solution on LeetCode, it is pushed directly to the repo without manual intervention.

 ## How It's Organized 📁